Youth Leadership Opportunities

 Contact your county office for more details.

-Being an All Star is an opportunity for youth to be more involved at a County level and not consider responsibilities as tasks, but an act of service to their fellow 4-H members and leaders.
-People in general look up to an All Star.
-As an All Star, you will be expected to exhibit the following types of behavior:
+Being an Ambassador is an opportunity for youth to be more involved at a County level and not consider responsibilities as tasks, but an act of service to their fellow 4-H members and leaders.
+People in general look up to an Ambassador.
+As an Ambassador, you will be expected to exhibit the following types of behavior:

 - Show initiative...be willing to try new things.